 The sides are not collapsible or spring loaded.

-Mothers who are recovering from a c-section may find it a little challenging to get to their little ones for the first couple of weeks in recovery.
+Mothers who are recovering from a C-section may find it a little challenging to reach their infant for the first couple of weeks while in recovery.

 SwaddleMe By Your Bed is another option for room sharing.
-It's made specifically for the baby to sleep right next to the parent's bed without taking up any of their sleeping space.
+It is made specifically for the baby to sleep right next to the parent's bed without taking up any of their sleeping space.

-Like the Halo, this sleeper has adjustable heights and the legs which will slide under the bed so that the bassinet can be placed very close to mom or dad.
+Like the Halo, this sleeper is height is adjustable.
+It also has legs which will slide under the bed so that the bassinet can be placed very close to mom or dad.

-Like some of the other options, this sleeper comes with vibration setting, lullabies or sound soothers and nightlights.
+Like some of the other options, this sleeper comes with vibration settings, lullabies or sound soothers and nightlights.

 Some users have discussed design issues such as the lack of a removable liner and the lack of waterproof padding.
-These issues may make cleaning the sleeper a little more difficult since you can't machine wash them.
+These issues may make cleaning the sleeper more difficult, as you can't machine-wash it.

-It also doesn't lay flat, which can be a concern for some parents.
+The sleeper also does not lay flat, which can be a concern for some parents.

-Regardless of which kind of sleeping method you decide, your family will want the peace of mind that safe sleepers can provide.
-There are a ton of great options for co-sleeping and room sharing, and this article contained a few of our favorites.
+Regardless of the type of sleeping method you decide, your family can benefit from the peace of mind that these safe sleepers provide.
+There are many great options for co-sleeping and room sharing, and this article contained a few of our favorites.